BeeBooBap/design-patterns/README.md

 4. Mediator - reduce chaotic dependencies between objects by restricting direct communications between them.
 They must collaborate through a mediator
 5. Memento - save and restore the previous state of an object without revealing details of its implementation
-6. Observer - define a subscription mechanism to notify multiple objects about any events that happen to the object they are observing
+6. DesignPatterns.Observer - define a subscription mechanism to notify multiple objects about any events that happen to the object they are observing
    (use of "publishers" and "subscribers")
 7. State - lets an object alter its behaviour when its internal state changes (appears as if object changed its class)
-8. Strategy - lets you define a family of algorithms, put each of them in a separate class, and make their objects interchangeable
+8. DesignPatterns.Strategy - lets you define a family of algorithms, put each of them in a separate class, and make their objects interchangeable
    (having an interface instant as a field of a class)
 9. Template Method - defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps